AviatrixSystems/Docs/HowTos/uservpn.rst

 #. `(Optional) Create User Profile(s) <#add-vpn-profiles>`__ and `add policies <#attach-policies-to-a-profile>`__ to those profiles
 #. `Add a user and (optionally) associate users with profiles <#create-vpn-users>`__

+You can also `watch a video <https://www.youtube.com/watch?v=bbZFa8kVUQI&t=1s>`_ to learn how to setup remote user VPN.

 Create a VPN Gateway
 ^^^^^^^^^^^^^^^^^^^^